Detroit - Algonac - Lake Orion - Port Huron

 Continue west on 32 Mile Road to the charming 1822 village of Romeo.
 Kid Rock grew up in this area of lovely Victorian homes; the Historical Society sells a Walking Tour Guide to more than 80 sites.

 Take 32 Mile Road west to Rochester Road; turn right, then left and then right again to jog up to Lakeville Road.
 Head west on Lakeville Road to Oxford, settled in 1832.
 Enjoy the restaurants and shops in historic downtown buildings.

 Head south on Lapeer Road/24 to Lake Orion, which dates to 1819.
 Just south of town, accessible from Lapeer Road, is Bald Mountain Recreation Area with 4,637 rolling acres of trails for hiking and mountain biking, and canoe-friendly lakes.

 From Lake Orion travel southeast on Orion Road to the bustling city of Rochester, the hometown of Material Girl Madonna.
 Stroll the vibrant downtown and the Paint Creek and Clinton River Trails.
 From Rochester take 24 Mile Road east to Shelby Road and head north to 26 Mile Road, and Stony Creek Metropark.
 Continue east on 26 Mile to Earl Memorial Highway/53.
 Follow that south to Eight Mile Road (made famous by Eminem).

 Travel west on Eight Mile/102 to I-75, head south to downtown Detroit and the city's tallest building.
-Take a glass-enclosed elevator to the Coach Insignia restaurant atop the 73-story Renaissance Center for a miles-wide view of a patchwork of fall color as the sun sets on a tour worth singing about.
+Take a glass-enclosed elevator to the Coach Insignia restaurant (reservation is required) atop the 73-story Renaissance Center for a miles-wide view of a patchwork of fall color as the sun sets on a tour worth singing about.